xroi/xroi.github.io/content/content/Meta Information/Workflow & Deployment Information.md

 I also use a git submodule further discussed in the following section.

 ###### Handling Private Notes
 It is more comfortable for me to have a single obsidian vault with a separate private note directory rather than having to mark each note as private individually.
 I also wished to back them up separately on a private git repository.
-The way obsidian vaults work, symlinks are dangerous, therefore I decided to add a git submodule inside the contents folder, which would be ignored by the main website repo.
+The way obsidian vaults work, symlinks are apparently dangerous (untested claim), therefore I decided to add a git submodule inside the contents folder, which would be ignored by the main website repo.

 ###### Attachment management
 When adding images to my notes I typically just copy and paste them.
 On default, obsidian just places the image file in the same folder as the note, with a non helpful name.
 Towards fixing this I use 2 plugins: `Attachment Management` Which allows attachment to be automatically renamed with some parameters, for example the date or the file name. `Consistent Attachments and Links` which allows moving attachments with files (and fixing wikilink paths) automatically.
 So for each folder where the notes inside have image attachments, there's a nested `Attachments` folder.
 When I paste an image into a note, it goes into `<note path>/Attachments/<note name>`.